NEONScience/NEON-Data-Skills/tutorials/Python/remote-sensing/lidar/merge_lidar_geotiff_files_py.md

     return array, metadata
 ```

-We can call this function as follows, assuming `'TEAK_Aspect_Mosaic.tif'` is in your working directory:
+We can call this function as follows, assuming `'TEAK_Aspect_Mosaic.tif'` is in your working directory (otherwise you'll need to include the relative or absolute path):

 ```python
 TEAK_aspect_array, TEAK_aspect_metadata = raster2array('TEAK_Aspect_Mosaic.tif')
 ```

 Look at the size of the mosaicked tile using `.shape`.
+Since we created a mosaic of four 1000m x 1000m tiles, we expect the new tile to be 2000m x 2000m

 ```python